MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 }

 <#
-    This resource manages the file in a specific path.
+    This Resource manages the file in a specific path.
-    [DscResource()] indicates the class is a DSC resource
+    [DscResource()] indicates the class is a DSC Resource
 #>

 [DscResource()]